the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-collabcafe.md

 During the online Collaboration Cafe sessions, we'll use the breakout rooms to allow people to talk about multiple different topics in parallel during the Pomodoro sessions.

-You'll see in the [HackMD](https://hackmd.io/@KirstieJane/CollabCafe#Breakout-rooms-Topic-proposals) a section that says:
+You'll see a breakout section in the shared notes:

 > **Breakout-rooms-Topic-proposals**
 >